 Skip to main content

-Kitchen Display Solution (KDS) Order Management (Beta)
+Kitchen Display Solution (KDS) Order Management for Restaurant Solution

 Description

-How to manage orders sent to the Kitchen Display
+How to manage orders sent to the Kitchen Display Solution (KDS) for Restaurant Solution

 What's in this article?